SuhaasNachannagari/Full-Functioning-Marketplace-GUI/README.md

       If: The account doesn't exist, ask them for a username and return an error if the username already exists.
       ask them for a password.

   User - This class helps implement the login features of the code by allowing easy storage of username and passwords.

-  Seller -
+  Seller -  This class represents a single seller.

   Product -
   A product class that contains all the information for a product that will be used multiple times throughout the marketplace.

-  Store -
+  Store -  This class represents a single store.

-  buyShoppingCart -
+  buyShoppingCart -  This class allows the customer to buy their existing carts.

-  CSVReader -
+  CSVReader -  The class reads a CSV file from the user.

   Dashboard(Seller) -
+   A Class that extends main in order to display and enact the code that runs whenever the seller chooses to view a dashboard.

-  Customer -
+  Customer -  This class represents a customer.

-  SellerMarketplace -

-    Create -
+  Create -  This class will be used to create products store.

-    Dashboard -

-    Delete -

-    Edit -

-  CustomerMarketplace -
+  Delete - This class will be used to delete products from a store.

+  Edit -  This class will be used to edit products in a store.

   CustomerDashboard -
   A Class that extends main in order to display and enact the code that runs whenever the customer chooses to view a dashboard.
 It allows the customer to view all the stores and prints out the number of sales for each of them.
 It also displays the products the customer has bought and the stores they have bought it from.

   Search -  A Class that extends main in order to display and enact the code that runs whenever the customer chooses to "search" in the main method.
 Includes methods that search the market using the customer's input, display the products, and allow the user to write a review, buy the product, or add it to their shopping cart.